-- > Set guidelines and rules on the use of school ICT resources for staff, pupils, parents and governors - Establish clear expectations for the way all members of the school community engage with each other online - Support the school's policies on data protection, online safety and safeguarding - Prevent disruption that could occur to the school through the misuse, or attempted misuse, of ICT systems - Support the school in teaching pupils safe and effective internet and ICT use
+- > Set guidelines and rules on the use of school ICT resources for staff, Students, parents, and governors. - Establish clear expectations for the way all members of the school community engage with each other online - Support the school's policies on data protection, online safety and safeguarding - Prevent disruption that could occur to the school through the misuse, or attempted misuse, of ICT systems - Support the school in teaching Students safe and effective internet and ICT use.

-This policy covers all users of our school's ICT facilities, including governors, staff, pupils, volunteers, contractors and visitors.
+This policy covers all users of our school's ICT facilities, including governors, staff, Students, volunteers, contractors, and visitors.